O JARGON BUSTER

 - Micro-O

-be.
-Furthermore, there will be no control codes
+micro-O, there will be.
+Furthermore, there will be no control codes for you to

-page relating to what I believe was the first serious UK event to
+relating to what I believe was the first serious UK

-use micro-O (as part only of some courses only).
+event to use micro-O (as part only of some courses

 - Middle distance